sigstore/architecture-docs/client-spec.md

 This section describes the “Sigstore wire format” for verification materials.

-To produce verification materials in this format, a client MUST use the Protocol Buffers [Bundle format](https://github.com/sigstore/protobuf-specs/blob/88c45b0ab8c3781a118be6339f443d8c277c0126/protos/sigstore_bundle.proto#L61-L77) to collate these materials, serialized to JSON using the [canonical proto3 JSON serialization](https://protobuf.dev/programming-guides/proto3/#json), *except* that:
+To produce verification materials in this format, a client MUST use the Protocol Buffers [Bundle format](https://github.com/sigstore/protobuf-specs/blob/88c45b0ab8c3781a118be6339f443d8c277c0126/protos/sigstore_bundle.proto#L61-L77) to collate these materials to ensure Sigstore tooling and implementations are compatible with each other.
+Verification materials MAY be also made available in other formats if needed by a specific use-case.

+The Protocol Buffers Bundle format is serialized to JSON using the [canonical proto3 JSON serialization](https://protobuf.dev/programming-guides/proto3/#json), *except* that:

 1. The bundle MUST use `lowerCamelCase` rather than `snake_case` for keys.
 2. The bundle MUST use the string representation for enum values.